At Gonville & Caius College, we welcome visitors, students, staff and academics of all abilities.

 Boathouse: (Ferry Path)

-Disabled toilets are located as below.
+Accessible toilets are located as below.
 Toilets in the main around the estates accommodation and social area are single cubicle and hence gender neutral.
-Disabled facilities labelled explicitly to confirm gender neutral use are marked with an * below, but single user toilets and disabled toilets throughout the Estates are non gendered:
+Accessible facilities labelled explicitly to confirm gender neutral use are marked with an * below, but single user toilets and disabled toilets throughout the Estates are non gendered:

 - Gonville Court: mezzanine level within the SCR access via small (non DDA compliant) lift